We are delighted to announce new dates for PIPAF Atlantic! Mark down the new dates to explore the shore with us from September 16-19.

 PEOPLE’S CHOICE – ROSEMARIA BEHNCKE AWARDS

-Four awards determined by a vote of viewers of the exhibition
+four awards determined by a vote of exhibition viewers

 1st prize – $3,000

 Youth Vote – $1,000

 for outstanding work by a Salt Spring artist – $2,000

 Canadian citizens and permanent residents of Canada who are eighteen years of age and older as of January 1, 2020, are invited to submit their two-dimensional and three-dimensional work for consideration.

 SSNAP recognizes, showcases, and publicizes the accomplishments of Canadian visual artists and advances public appreciation of visual arts.
 We encourage Canadian artists whose work demonstrates originality, quality, integrity, and creativity to submit significant pieces with a real visual impact and depth of meaning.

 Finalists will enjoy the prestige of becoming a finalist in one of Canada’s largest national art prizes.
 Finalists’ artwork will be exhibited online and at a month-long live exhibition to be held September 24 – October 25, 2021.
 Respecting Covid protocols in place at this time, finalists will be encouraged to participate in artist talks and associated events such as the opening and closing galas.